- The villain gets interrupted before he makes it to the hero's stall.

 - Mr. Bean winds up with someone else's trousers.
 They're too short, so he goes looking for the person who got his trousers by mistake.
 He finally spots them in a bathroom stall.
 Of course, being Mr. Bean, explaining the mixup and asking politely for his pants back is apparently not an option.

-- There's a Japanese Urban Legend about Hanako Of The Toilet, a schoolgirl murdered in a bathroom stall who kills anyone who happens to be using that particular toilet.
+- There's a Japanese Urban Legend about Hanako Of The Toilet, the ghost of a schoolgirl murdered in a bathroom stall who kills anyone who happens to be using that particular toilet.
 According to the story, if one is unfortunate enough to be using that stall, they'll hear Hanako herself checking each stall, giggling to herself "No one in here," until she finds the victim.
 Then she kills them.

 - Grand Theft Auto IV has a mission where a guy you're chasing runs in the bathroom.
 You have to open stall by stall to get him.